Playa Hermosa on the Papagayo Peninsula in Costa Rica

 Cost of Living in Hermosa

 Below is an example of a monthly budget for a couple renting in Hermosa, including groceries transport, and day-to-day expenses.
 These numbers can vary widely depending on the lifestyle you choose to live.

-|Utilities (Electricity, water)||$110|
+|Utilities (electricity, water)||$110|

-If you’re a seeking a small, safe, and tranquil piece of beach paradise with plenty of sunshine, stunning views, and proximity to big city amenities, Playa Hermosa may be the perfect place to start your new expat life.
+If you’re a seeking a small, safe, and tranquil piece of beach paradise with plenty of sunshine, stunning views, and proximity to big-city amenities, Playa Hermosa may be the perfect place to start your new expat life.